seymoe/seymoe/README.md

 - 🤔 I’m looking for help with Data Structures and Algorithms
 - 💬 Ask me about what i know...

 If you want to have your own ✨special repository✨ to show your profile.
-Just create a repo named your github username, And add a `README.md` to write what you want.
+Just create a repo named your github username, and then add a `README.md` to write what you want.

+Try it！